-The Center has more than 15 years' experience in working with board members who represent the diverse portfolio of academies authorized by the University.
+The Center has more than 20 years' experience in working with board members who represent the diverse portfolio of academies authorized by the University.
 Through the years, the Center has created and refined policies and practices to help make board members, and the academies they lead, be as successful as possible.
 Understanding that sound board governance is the foundation upon which all sustained, successful organizations function, the Center launched the Board Development Series (BDS) in 2007.
 In addition to fulfilling the board member's commitment to development, this series offers board members opportunities to hear from the experts on issues pertinent to charter schools.

 In addition to updates, news and resources, the Center has a webbased tool, Board Gear, designed to support the unique needs of charter schools.
 Board Gear can be launched from the Center's main site www.TheCenterForCharters.org through the Board Gear tab on the navigation bar.
+Academic Documents - Documents included in this category are student assessment and education related (see DST for specific document types listing).